akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ## Elasticsearch parameters

-Any API method that allows reading from and writing to Elasticsearch takes an instance of @apidoc[EsParams$].
+Any API method that allows reading from and writing to Elasticsearch takes an instance of @apidoc[ElasticsearchParams$].

-`EsParams` has be constructed based on the ElasticSearch API version that you're targeting:
+`ElasticsearchParams` has be constructed based on the ElasticSearch API version that you're targeting:

 Scala
 : @@snip [snip](/elasticsearch/src/test/scala/docs/scaladsl/ElasticsearchConnectorBehaviour.scala) { #es-params }